thereisonlywe/thereisonlywe-salat/README.md

 ```java
 imam.begin();
 ```
-4. Notes

-Think twice before using PrayerImam on Android; it is very easy to lose audio focus.
+4. Think twice before using PrayerImam on Android; it is very easy to lose audio focus.
 -----

 **Required Permissions for Android:**